-There are international conversations taking place that aim to tackle how we can fight climate change and prevent further effects from it; such as COP summits and IPCC comprehensive reports.
+There are international conversations taking place that aim to tackle how we can fight climate change and prevent further impacts from it; such as COP summits and IPCC comprehensive reports.
 According to United Nations World Food Programme (WFP) estimations, nearly one-third of the food produced globally ultimately ends up as waste.
 Food and organic material costs more than lost profits for farmers and corporations, it adds to the environmental toll caused by human activity.

 What Can Individuals Do?

+The Environmental Protection Agency (EPA) estimated that in 2018, more than 42 million tons of food wound up in landfills or combustion centers.
+Reducing waste can be as simple as tracking the foods (or the amount of calories) that your household regularly consumes between grocery trips.
+Once you know how much you eat, you can limit the amount of perishable foods that you purchase to fit your household’s consumption habits.
+This simple tip can save consumers money and reduce household methane-footprints.
 The way we store fresh fruits and vegetables can determine the rate at which they ripen and how long they ultimately last.
 For example, certain fruits ripen at a slower rate when stored separately from other foods due to ethylene.
 Ethylene is produced in multiple fruits, including apples, avocados, bananas, kiwis, peppers and tomatoes.
 Ethylene is a natural gas that is the apparent source of the ripening-and eventually the spoiling-process.
 As fruits ripen, the amount of ethylene that they emit can increase.
-This gas not only expedites the ripening rate in the fruits that produce it, but also in nearby fruits.
-Ipso facto, storing fruits together can cause your produce to ripen and spoil before you’ve had a chance to eat them.
+This gas not only expedites the ripening rates in the fruits that produce it, but also in nearby fruits.
+Storing your fruits separately can extend the rate at which they ripen and allow them to last longer.